 Hiring a professional service: Virtual assistant service rates

 Virtual assistant rates per hour vary widely according to a range of factors.
 Hiring a remote assistant generally ranges from $15 to $30 per hour.
 With that said, non-US-based VA services are often cheaper and can cost as little as $10 an hour.

 Meanwhile, hiring specialized virtual assistants cost as much as $75 per hour for higher-level legal or financial tasks.
 If you choose to hire a non-US-based specialized assistant, you could be spending far less than $75/hour, but it would definitely be more than the typical hourly rate for overseas general assistants.

 At Wing, we provide unlimited, dedicated general assistants starting at a low fixed monthly fee of $899.
 Here’s a breakdown of how Wing’s hourly rate and resulting monthly rate for VAs compares with the cost of a personal assistant from other managed service providers.
 We’ve taken data on the most affordable pricing tiers available for each company.

-As you can see, the cost of personal assistant services highly varies.
+The cost of personal assistant services highly varies.
 Different companies have very different figures for the basic hourly rate for VAs.
-Belay Solutions, which offers coverage for 40 work hours per month, charges $1,600 to $1,800 ($40 to $45 per hour).
-Meanwhile, Zirtual charges $549 per month ($45.75 per hour), a fraction of what Belay does.
+Belay Solutions, which offers coverage for 30+ work hours per month, starts at $1,380 ($46 per hour).
+Meanwhile, Zirtual charges $549 per month (also $46 per hour).
 Note, though, that Zirtual only covers 12 hours per month.

 FancyHands has a slightly different way of pricing their services.
 The most affordable plan provides coverage for 3 requests, at $17.99.
 However, they define “request” as a task that takes 20 minutes to complete.
 So, essentially, FancyHands’ lowest tier package covers 1 work hour per month.